THEMA-MEDIA/Act-out-of-the-box/README.md

 Act out of the box
 ==================

+NOTE
+====

+This is a work in progress and actually would not be needed as such.
+In the final situation, one would only have to install Vagrent and download a fully pre-installed Act box.
+These scripts here only are needed when it is NOT Out-of-the-Box and to show what is actually happening inside the installer.

+Contributation to enhance the Vagrant Builder are welcome at any time!

 This repository is meant to be a Vagrant build script!

 please install Vagrant first